Computer Science (CSCI)

 A faculty mentored course designed to cover content not addressed by current courses.
 By design, the study usually includes only one or two students who are led by a faculty member.
 Occasionally, an independent study may be used to offer an existing course because of extenuating circumstances.
 The sophistication and rigor of the content is consistent with courses that are offered in the third or fourth year of study in the department.

 CSCI 390.
 Special Topics in Computer Science.
-1 Unit.
+0.5 or 1 Units.

 A course designed by faculty to delve into topics that are not typically taught in existing courses.
 The sophistication and rigor of the content is consistent with courses that are offered in the third or fourth year of study in the department.
 May be repeated for credit with different content.